kk-sw/database-concepts/PITCHME.md

 ---

 ### NoSQL Databases

 @ul
 - No predefined schema/structure
     - Store anything
 - Non-trivial queries are hard
 - Model database based on the proposed usage
     - Need to know what to use for
 - Performance

 @ulend

 ---

 ### CAP Theorem

 @ul
 - CAP theorem (Reliability)
-  - Consistency: Every read receives the most recent write or an error
+  - Consistency:         A read receives the most recent data or an error
-  - Availability: Every request receives a (non-error) response with some (even old) data
+  - Availability:        A request receives a (non-error) response with (old) data
-  - Partition tolerance: operate when network is not reliable
+  - Partition tolerance: System operates when network is not reliable
 - Choose two
-- Most system support multiple CAP modes
+- Most systems support configurable CAP modes

 @ulend

 ---

 ### NoSQL Databases (Historical)

 - XML Database
 - Object Store

 ---

 ### NoSQL Databases (Key-Value)

     ```text
         123 : { f_name = "Arthur", s_name = "Legend" }